Skip to main content

 Two Key Genetic Factors in Hormonal Response

-While the human genome is vast, two specific areas of are particularly relevant to personalizing hormone therapy.
+While the human genome is vast, two specific areas of genetic variation are particularly relevant to personalizing hormone therapy.
 These variations provide a clear biological rationale for why a standard dose may be perfect for one person, suboptimal for another, and excessive for a third.
 Understanding them is the first step in translating your genetic information into a more effective clinical strategy.

 The first critical element is the gene that builds your Androgen Receptor (AR).
 This receptor is the direct target for testosterone.
 Variations in the AR gene can make your receptors more or less sensitive to testosterone.
 A highly sensitive receptor will initiate a strong cellular response even with moderate levels of the hormone.